 Illinois has suffered from a shortage of mathematics teachers for the last eight years.
 Source: "Designated Teacher Shortage Areas," Illinois State Board of Education

 The critical shortage of qualified math teachers nationally has fueled the increased demand for certified mathematics educators.
-Governor State University's Mathematics Education certificate program prepares you for teacher certification in mathematics at the secondary education level.
+Governors State University's Mathematics Education certificate program prepares you for teacher certification in mathematics at the secondary education level.
 The program is open to baccalaureate graduates holding a degree in mathematics.

 The sequence of coursework is approved by the Illinois State Board of Education and leads to an initial high school license in mathematics.
 You may also obtain an endorsement for teaching in middle school.

 To be recommended for an Illinois State Board of Education teaching license, you must present evidence of having passed the Test of Academic Proficiency (formerly Basic Skills), Subject-Matter Knowledge and Assessment of Professional Teaching examinations of the Illinois Certification Testing System.
 You must complete a student teaching requirement in mathematics and must meet other requirements for certification through approved programs in the teacher education and certification section of the GSU catalog.

 Program Fact Sheet

 Students must meet all university requirements for a license, and in addition, student must complete the general education requirement for teacher licensure Initial Secondary License listed in the Teacher Education section of this catalog.

 In addition, students must: